Bubblin-Superbooks/Milk-for-You-and-Me/README.md

 # Milk for You and Me/

-This project is a manuscript app baked using Bookiza.
+This manuscript app was baked using [Bookiza](http://bookiza.io).

-Read the compiled book: https://bubbl.in/cover/milk-for-you-and-me-by-winifred-randell
+Read the book here: https://bubbl.in/cover/milk-for-you-and-me-by-winifred-randell

-License under MIT.
+Licensed under MIT.